aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_HeatEquation1D.md

     <do something>
 ```

 `<collection>` must be *iterable*, or in other words it must be a sequence.
 For example you obviously cannot iterate over an integer or a function.
-The following code will raise a Exception of type TypeError:
+The following code will raise Exceptions of type TypeError:

 ```python
 for i in 785: